mathsaey/training_schedule/README.md

 - Plan workouts and display them on a calendar
   - Show weekly mileage
   - Mobile-friendly view on smaller screens
+- Share a read-only version of part of your schedule with a link

 Under development:

 - Multi-account support (Done, with the exception of a UI to add users)
-- Share parts of your schedule publicly (Done, with the exception of a UI to create and manage shares)

 ### Ideas for future versions